Extensions of invariant random orders on groups: The specification property of

-\end{definition} \begin{remark} It is routine to check that the specification property is independent of the particular metric $d$.
+\begin{remark} The term {\it{specification property}} is not used consistently throughout the literature.
+Some manuscripts refer to this property as {\it{uniform specification}}, {\it{strong specification}} or as {\it{strong irreducibly}}.
+Other manuscripts yet, use the term specification for slightly modified notions. \end{remark} \begin{remark} It is routine to check that the specification property is independent of the particular metric $d$.
 If $X$ is a totally disconnected compact space then $\Gamma \curvearrowright X$ has the specification property if and only if for every partition of $P$ of $X$ into clopen sets there exists a finite set $F \subset \Gamma$ such that for every $x_1,x_2 \in X$ and any $K \subset \Gamma$ there exists $x \in X$ such that

 and

 where $P(x)$ is the partition element of $P$ containing $x$. \end{remark}